FR-44 Insurance Florida: What It Is, Cost & How It Differs From SR-22

 How long do I need to carry FR-44 insurance in Florida?

 Florida requires FR-44 coverage to be maintained continuously for 3 years from the date your driving privileges are reinstated.
-If your coverage lapses at any point during that period, the 3-year requirement resets from the date your new policy takes effect — meaning even a one-day gap can add years to your obligation.
+If your coverage lapses at any point during that period, your insurer must file an SR-26 form with the DHSMV, your license is immediately suspended, and the 3-year requirement resets from the date your new policy takes effect — meaning even a one-day gap can add years to your obligation.
+You can learn more about managing high-risk insurance costs and how to avoid common mistakes that extend your requirement period.

 Can I get FR-44 insurance if I don't own a car?